-I am Assistant Professor of History at Rochester Institute of Technology and Program Director of Digital Humanities and Social Sciences, an interdisciplinary undergraduate degree co-sponsored by the College of Liberal Arts, the College of Imaging Arts and Sciences, and the B. Thomas Golisano College of Computing & Information Sciences.
+I am Associate Professor of History at Rochester Institute of Technology, where I am also a faculty affiliate in the Digital Humanities and Social Sciences, Museum Studies, and Women’s and Gender Studies Programs.
 My book, Mobilizing New York: AIDS, Antipoverty, and Feminist Activism, examines the history and legacy of three path-breaking social movements in New York City from the 1950s through the 1990s.
 I conducted more than fifty oral history interviews while researching this book; I also draw on organizational and personal archives, newspapers, films, posters, and photographs to bring these stories of activism to life.

 With my RIT colleagues Christine Kray and Hinda Mandell, I am currently co-editing a book and planning a symposium on gender, race, and the 2016 presidential election.
 Our call for proposals is available at Nasty Women and Bad Hombres: Historicizing the 2016 Presidential Election.

 I grew up in Andover, Massachusetts and studied history and journalism at the University of Massachusetts, Amherst.
-I received my PhD in history at the University of Michigan and was Mellon Postdoctoral Fellow in U.S. History at Cornell University before joining the faculty at RIT, where I am also affiliated with the Museum Studies and Women's and Gender Studies programs.
+I received my PhD in history at the University of Michigan and was Mellon Postdoctoral Fellow in U.S. History at Cornell University before joining the faculty at RIT.
 I live with my husband, Lars, and our daughter, Sabina, in Rochester, New York.